Ischaemic Stroke

 • Drug class: tPA (tissue plasminogen activator)

-• MoA: tPA attaches to the fibrin on the clot surface → activate fibrin-bound plasminogen into plasmin → plasmin breaks down molecules to dissolve the clot
+• MoA: tPA attaches to the fibrin on the clot surface → activates fibrin-bound plasminogen into plasmin → plasmin breaks down molecules to dissolve the clot

 Contraindications outlined by the National Clinical Guideline for Stoke: